5 Single Family Property Management Tips You Need To Know

 • 58% of renters preferred paying rent using a resident portal mobile app than a property website via laptop/desktop

 While the survey was conducted among multi-family residents, you can apply its findings to single-family home rentals.
-There will be, among your prospective tenants, those who're more comfortable managing the tenant-landlord/property manager relationship entirely online.
+Among your prospective tenants, there will be those who are more comfortable managing the tenant-landlord/property manager relationship entirely online.
 They may want to be able to pay rent, request maintenance work, or get important notifications from you on a single platform.
-While you may be already engaging on phone with them, maintaining a reliable record of payments and agreements, is more professional and useful when you need to verify something important.
+While you may be already engaging on the phone with them, maintaining a reliable record of payments and agreements is more professional and useful when you need to verify something important.

 2. Inspect the property every six months

-As the property owner, you have the right to conduct inspections during the tenant's residency to assess its condition.
-An annual or bi-yearly (twice a year) inspection is a good way to stay on top of any major maintenance issue that you may be responsible for.
-If the tenant is responsible for fixing the issue, then you can have it done quickly before it becomes a bigger problem.
+As the property owner, you can conduct inspections during the tenant's residency to assess its condition.
+An annual or bi-yearly (twice-a-year) inspection is a good way to stay on top of any major maintenance issue you may be responsible for.
+If the tenant is responsible for fixing the issue, you can do it quickly before it becomes a bigger problem.

-Tenants will be aware that you're well within your right to inspect the property and will have noted this in the rental agreement.
+Tenants will know that you're well within your right to inspect the property and will have noted this in the rental agreement.
 Yet, the prospect of a property inspection may be worrisome for them - even those who've maintained their home in pristine condition.
-You can quell their discomfort by letting them know that the inspection is to address defects and safety issues that affect both you and them.
+You can quell their discomfort by letting them know that the inspection addresses defects and safety issues that affect both you and them.

 Make an inspection checklist.
 Write a reminder to take photos in the event of any dispute.
 Some of the things to include in the rental inspection checklist are: